-Let us next show that $(q,s) \mapsto P(\psi^{q,s})$ is differentiable on $\R \times (0,\infty) \setminus \{1,2\}$ which then allows us to apply Proposition \ref{thm:pressure-gradient}.
-To prove this requires tools from thermodynamic formalism.
+Let us next show that $(q,s) \mapsto P(\psi^{q,s})$ is differentiable on $\R \times (0,\infty) \setminus \{1,2\}$.
+This allows us to apply Proposition \ref{thm:pressure-gradient}.
+The proof uses tools from thermodynamic formalism.
 The following lemma allows us to employ Lemma \ref{thm:eq-convergence} in this setting.

 \begin{lemma} Let $(q_k,s_k)_{k \in \N}$ be a sequence of points in $\R \times (0,\infty) \setminus \{1,2\}$ converging to $(q,s) \in \R \times (0,\infty) \setminus \{1,2\}$.
 Then $\psi^{q_k,s_k}(\iii)^{1/|\iii|} \to \psi^{q,s}(\iii)^{1/|\iii|}$ uniformly in $\Sigma_*$ as $k \to \infty$. \end{lemma}